ncatlab/nlab-content/pages/9/5/7/1/1759/content.md

   * split off [[Reedy model structure]] from [[Reedy category]] -- added an "Idea" section and started expanding on some of the technical details

     by the way: it's funny I can't _remove_ the old section "Model structures" from [[Reedy category]] which is now reproduced and expanded at [[Reedy model structure]]: I always get an "Internal server error" when I try to do that.
-I am familiar with the occurence of this error when one _adds_ certain things (such as double-dollar included displyed math without line breaks before and after) but I couldn't figure out which problem the _removal_ of that paragraph causes.
+I am familiar with the occurence of this error when one _adds_ certain things (such as double-dollar included displayed math without line breaks before and after) but I couldn't figure out which problem the _removal_ of that paragraph causes.
 So that section is still sitting there, duplicated now.

   * added clarifying remarks to the references at [[K-theory]]

   * in a similar vein to the below comment i added to the beginning of [[delooping]] a remark how the one-object groupoid $\mathbf{B}G$ and the classifying space $B G$ are the same object under the homotopy hypothesis

   * from private discussion with somebody it became clear to me that the entry [[homotopy hypothesis]] failed to get across one of the main points with the required emphasis.
 I now added the central theorem about the Quillen equivalence between Top and SSet right at the beginning.
-The disucssion of all the subtleties and generalizations should come after that.
+The discussion of all the subtleties and generalizations should come after that.

 * [[Andrew Stacey]]: Mathematical and non-mathematical stuff going on at [[Tall-Wraith monoids]].
 Folded up the mathematical bit of the middle discussion (on what's so special about $AbGrp$) into the main text, but probably not in the nicest and clearest way.
 Also continued the discussion on fonts and the like further down.